DMeville/Steamworks-P2P-Plus/README.md

 Core.net.RegisterMessageType("PlayerData", SerializePlayerData, DeserializePlayerdata, OnRecPlayerData);
 ````

-Define the Serialize, Deserialize, and Process methods
+Define the Serialize, Deserialize, and Process methods for our new message type "PlayerData"
 ```
 private void byte[] SerializePlayerData(int msgCode, params object[] args){
     //we need to know what data we want to send with this message type